 They also created artificial caves within these monuments for the same reason.
 These "caves" were sometimes tombs but more often small temples with altars for sacrificial offerings.
 As with many ancient cultures, the Maya believed the gods were constantly providing for and caring for them but, unlike most, the gods offered no guarantee to anyone of an eternal afterlife of bliss.

-To the Maya, life was a journey which did not end when the body died.
-The soul lived on and travelled to the dark underworld of Xibalba.
+To the Maya, life was a journey, which did not end when the body died.
+The soul lived on and traveled to the dark underworld of Xibalba.
 In this land of eternal night, the soul would try to find its way through the labyrinths, avoid the tricks and traps of the underworld deities, and locate the tree of life whose roots grew deep into the shadowy earth.
 Once the soul reached the tree, one could climb up through the nine layers of darkness to emerge back on earth and then keep climbing up to paradise.

 The only souls who were exempt from this journey were those of women who died in childbirth, voluntary sacrificial victims, warriors who died in battle, athletes who died playing the game of Poc-a-Toc, and suicides.
 The Maya considered the act of suicide rational and honorable and even had a goddess (Ixtab) dedicated to the care of these souls.